 And here we were caught up in it along with a few hundred others.

-I was mostly surprised that no one was arguing or putting up a fight.
+I was most surprised that no one was arguing or putting up a fight.
 Everyone just seemed to accept the blockade and sat back to wait.

 Another guy told us yeah “Oaxaca is a beautiful place, but the protests and blockades are the only bad part.”